psyraxaus/Prosim2GSX/memory-bank/progress.md

 Based on the current state and known issues, the following priorities are recommended for future development:

-1. **.NET 8.0 Migration**
+1. **.NET 8.0 Migration** ✅
-   - Update target framework to .NET 8.0
+   - ✅ Update target framework to .NET 8.0
-   - Ensure compatibility of all dependencies
+   - ✅ Ensure compatibility of all dependencies
+   - ✅ Update code for .NET 8.0 compatibility
+   - ✅ Build successfully with .NET 8.0
-   - Test thoroughly to identify and resolve any issues
+   - 🔄 Test thoroughly to identify and resolve any issues
+   - ✅ Implementation details available in:
-   - Detailed implementation plan available in to-do/dotnet8-migration-strategy.md
+     - to-do/dotnet8-migration-strategy.md (planning)
+     - to-do/dotnet8-migration-implementation.md (implementation details)
+     - to-do/dotnet8-migration-summary.md (summary and next steps)

 2. **Controller Modularisation**
    - Refactor GSXController and ProsimController into more modular components